PaddlePaddle/docs/docs/design/phi/design_en.md

 **2) Adaptation to infrt**

-【第一句确认】If the infrt only has the training and stored reasoning program, that is, only the information of the Proto layer, then the corresponding Context can be constructed through the Proto information. **The information in proto is currently complete to support parameter matching**, for example:
+If infrt only needs the inference program stored after training, that is, only the information of the `Proto` layer, then the corresponding `Context` can be constructed through the `Proto` information. **The information in proto is currently complete to support parameter matching**, for example:

 ```
 class ProtoArgumentMappingContext : public phi::ArgumentMappingContext {